 The French Bulldog is cute and intelligent and a common breed among families.
 However, the question is, could the Frenchie be aggressive?

+The French Bulldog is indeed a dog and, like every other dog, can be aggressive under certain circumstances.
 They still possess the same genes as their wild ancestors.
-Even though people have tamed them to defend them and their belongings, it said that all dogs generally could be aggressive in the right circumstances.
+Even though people have tamed them to defend themselves and their belongings, it is said that all dogs generally could be aggressive in the right circumstances.
 Still, they typically do not with proper training and conditioning.

 Fear can cause your French Bulldog to be aggressive.

 Any dog may become threatening.
 Aggression can happen if a dog feels trapped in a place without any way of escape or if it feels that your intentions towards them are also one of aggression.
 Most dogs have aggressive behavior only if they feel they are in jeopardy, unable to flee, and have a feeling it needs to protect themselves.

 Listed below are some common fears your dog may experience.

 |Fear of Strangers